Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/BinaryTree/PreorderTraversal/notes.md

 ## Follows Root-Left-Right Policy
 - Root node of subtree is visited first
-- Then left subtree
+- Then left subtree is recursively traversed
-- Then right subtree
+- Then right subtree is recursivley traversed

 ## Algorithm for Preorder Traversal
 - If `root` is `NULL`